What Languages Are Spoken in Panama

 Can I Get By If I Speak English?

-You sure can’t get fluent in Embera, Hakka, Buglere, or Ngäbere in a month or two, but thinking that you can survive in the Pacific region without learning Spanish, is not going to help.
+You sure can’t get fluent in Embera, Hakka, Buglere, or Ngäbere in a month or two, but thinking that you can survive in the Pacific region without learning Spanish is not going to help.
 Sure, you can get by if you are there for a day and night trip.

 We’d suggest searching for a video lesson version; interactive courses are great for picking things instantly.
 A few new words and phrases each day won’t hurt much, and you’ll be able to speak fluently eventually.
 A lot of that depends upon why you are visiting the canal city or another region of the country.
 If you are there for a business like real estate, then conversing in the native language is a compulsion.
 You might even have to take a course or something to get a hold of the minority languages as well.

 Suppose you are going there as an industry researcher, money statistics.
-The official currency and many other factors would be vital for you, and for that, again, you need to be more prepared, more fluent in the common language.
+The official currency and many other factors would be vital for you, and for that, again, you need to be more prepared and more fluent in the common language.
 After all, even Christopher Columbus visited this place in the 16th century.

 What are the top 2 languages spoken in Panama?